runpod/janitor/README.md

 Janitor uses a multi-agent architecture (based on [mastra](https://mastra.ai)) to validate and repair Docker repositories:

-1. **Janitor** (agent) - Coordinates the whole process
+1. **Janitor** (agent) - Coordinates the whole process (validation, repair, feature addition)
-2. **Dev** (agent) - Diagnoses and repairs issues in Docker repositories
+2. **Dev** (agent) - Diagnoses and repairs issues, implements new features
-3. **PR Creator** (agent) - Creates pull requests with fixes on GitHub
+3. **PR Creator** (agent) - Creates pull requests with fixes or new features on GitHub

 ## Getting Started

-This guide will help you set up and run Janitor locally for maintaining and validating Docker repositories.
+This guide will help you set up and run Janitor locally for maintaining, enhancing, and validating Docker repositories.

 ### Prerequisites